seeu-inspace/easyg/README.md

      - `gobuster dir -u <target> -x txt,php,html --wordlist /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-big.txt -o results`
      - `dirbrute` and `/usr/share/wordlists/dirb/common.txt`
    - See the source code
-   - Check `robots.txt`
-   - Use `whatweb <target>` to gain more information about the technology
-     - search again for CVEs and exploits
    - Run `nikto` and `nuclei`
-4. If there is a ftp service present
+5. If there is a ftp service present
    - test default credentials / anonymous login
-   - search again for CVEs and exploits
+   - search for CVEs and exploits
-5. If there is a smb service present
+6. If there is a smb service present
    - run `nmap -vvv -p 139,445 --script=smb* <IP>`
    - test default credentials / anonymous login
-   - search again for CVEs and exploits
+   - search for CVEs and exploits

 #### <ins>2.
 Attack a Public Machine</ins>